Who are we?

 The PHIDL group, led by Professor Richard Dobson, is motivated towards enabling a “panoromic” view of patients that is precise, predictive, preventative and participatory, through the integration of traditional ‘omics data with data derived from mHealth, electronic patient records, knowledge graphs.
 The group works closely alongside the National Institute for Health Research Maudsley Biomedical Research Centre (NIHR Maudsley BRC) supporting their translational research into novel tests, treatments and technologies to understand and treat mental disorders.

 Our areas of expertise

 Our group brings together a range of experience in data analysis, bioinformatics, software development, systems administration, mathematics and statistics.
 Our multi-disciplinary team is able to develop and implement solutions for analysing and interpreting complex integrative datasets and for communicating findings to clinicians and patients.
-If you are interested in a collaboration, please contact us.
-Also see our jobs page
+If you are interested in collaboration, please contact us.
+Also see our jobs/PhDs page.

-As well as our contributions to data management, analysis and integration, we also provide the BRC/U with the computing infrastructure to handle their clinical and molecular diagnostic data.
-This includes a Linux cluster supporting a wide range of bioinformatics software and workflows.
+As well as our contributions to data management, analysis and integration, we also provide the NIHR Maudsley BRC with the computing infrastructure to handle their clinical and molecular diagnostic data.
+This includes Rosalind and BRC cluster supporting a wide range of health informatics software and workflows.